Peter Balonon-Rosen is an associate producer for Marketplace's on-demand team.

 Peter's reporting work has appeared online and on-air for Marketplace, NPR's Morning Edition, All Things Considered and Here & Now, WBUR and Indiana Public Broadcasting.

 Peter entered the world of public radio at WBUR in Boston.
 He served as a multimedia education reporter in WBUR's newsroom.
 Peter's reporting on equity and innovation in Massachusetts education appeared on-air and online.
 His work contributed to a national series about racial disparities in suspension.
 That series won first prize for feature reporting from the Education Writers Association.

 Looking to shake things up, Peter then packed his life into his car and headed to the Midwest.
-In Indiana, Peter served as a statewide education reporter for Indiana Public Broadcasting, a collaboration of Indiana NPR member stations.
+Peter served as statewide education reporter for Indiana Public Broadcasting, a regional journalism collaborative of Indiana public radio stations.
 His reporting focused on equity issues in education, school choice, students with disabilities and services for migrant workers.
 He also played in a band, toured and saw more of the country than he imagined.
-Peter's work has appeared online and on-air on NPR's Morning Edition, All Things Considered and Here & Now.

 Peter got his journalism start on public access television.
 Peter covered labor and housing as an initial member of the news team at Somerville Community Access Television in Somerville, MA.